JayBrown/Application-Launch-Monitor-ALM-/README.md

   * **launch once** or **abort launch** (setting `0` = not whitelisted).
 * For later comparison **ALM** saves the following information in an sqlite database: the bundle ID in the `Info.plist`, the absolute filepath, the application name, the Team ID from the code signature, the code signing anchor, the code signing certificate's subject key identifier, the bundle ID embedded in the code signature, the certificate's team identifier, the SHA-256 hash of the main executable, the whitelist status, the `codesign` validation results, and the certificate's `security` validation results.
 * You can blacklist previously whitelisted applications (i.e. remove them from the **ALM** database) by running the `almonwatch` shell script directly with options (*see below*).
-* You can perform an additional scan independent of ALM: if you copy a script called `run` into `/Library/Application\ Support/ALM/bin`, **ALM** will execute it while passing the original `NSWorkspace` notification (including process ID) plus additional arguments: (a) the whitelisting status as arguments, and (b): hash change information (modified/updated executable).
+* You can perform an additional scan independent of ALM: if you copy a script called `run` into `/Library/Application\ Support/ALM/bin`, **ALM** will execute it while passing the original `NSWorkspace` notification (including process ID) plus additional arguments: (a) the whitelisting status, and (b): hash change information (modified/updated executable).

 ## Installation
 * Clone repository & `cd` into repo
 * `gcc -Wall almon.m -o almon -lobjc -framework Cocoa`
   * alternative: use prebuilt CLI `almon` (built with Xcode 10 on macOS 10.13.6)
-* `sudo chown root:wheel almon && sudo chmod +ux almon && ln -s almon /usr/local/bin/almon``
+* `sudo chown root:wheel almon && sudo chmod +ux almon && ln -s almon /usr/local/bin/almon`
 * `sudo chown root:wheel almonwatch && sudo chmod +ux almonwatch && ln -s almonwatch /usr/local/bin/almonwatch`
 * `sudo cp local.lcars.ALM.plist /Library/LaunchDaemons/local.lcars.ALM.plist`
 * `sudo chown root:wheel /Library/LaunchDaemons/local.lcars.ALM.plist`